ladybug-tools/spider/gbxml-viewer/2018-05-08-gbxml-webinar/2018-05-08-gbxml-webinar-outline.md

 And, bingo, here is the file with all the fixes ready to go your energy analysis apps

 ## Closing ~ 1 minute
+_Practice the closing a lot.
+Help improve the text.
+Probably there's nothing more important._
+Onscreen:

-Onscreen: Load large-ish pretty, very 3D model - perhaps 'Aspen'>
+Load large-ish pretty, very 3D model - perhaps 'Aspen' Create a Sun path.
+Slide the hour indicator to show the Sun and shadows updating

 Dialog:

-In closing, I'd like to point out that the viewer can load large files It's all written open source entry-level Three.js JavaScript Anybody can ask for features or even better you can add new features yourself
+In closing, I'd like to point out that the viewer can load large files

+It's all written open source entry-level Three.js JavaScript

+Anybody can ask for features or even better you can add new features yourself

-Here the links to th Viewer and to the source code
+Here the links to the Viewer and to the source code

 Thank you to Stephen Roth for organizing this webinar.

 For all of you watching this webinar, we hope to see you online.

-Feel free to contact us via GitHub or the Ladybug Tools Forum We would like your feed back in developing new ways of sharing, viewing and editing building data in free, open source tools
+Feel free to contact us via GitHub or the Ladybug Tools Forum

+We would like your feed back in developing new ways of sharing, viewing and editing building data in free, open source tools